-We will pay an award of Discretionary Housing Payment by the most appropriate means available in each case.
+We will pay an award of Discretionary Housing Payment by the most appropriate means available.
 Payments will normally be at the same time as Housing Benefit is paid.
 Payments to a payee other than the person who receives the Housing Benefit payment will be made by BACS.

 We aim to inform the claimant in writing of the outcome of their application within 28 days of receipt.
-However, it may take longer at busy times.
-Where the application is unsuccessful, we will set out the reasons why this decision was made and explain the right of review.
+It may take longer at busy times.
+Where the application is unsuccessful, we will set out the reasons why we made this decision.
+We will explain the right of review.
 Where the application is successful, we will advise:

 - the weekly amount of Discretionary Housing Payment awarded